qcargile/Chrome-Blood/Modlist/FAQ.md

 - **[Dmg.
 Scaling](https://www.nexusmods.com/cyberpunk2077/mods/21865)** or
 - **[ENC](https://www.nexusmods.com/cyberpunk2077/mods/8467?tab=description)**
 I recommend starting with Dmg. scaling.

+**Q: My Armor integrity is 0 / I feel like I'm taking increased damage.
+Why is that?
+**A:** This list uses **[Armor Up](https://www.nexusmods.com/cyberpunk2077/mods/24801)**
+- Your current Armor Integrity is displayed in that blue percentage next to your health bar.
+- You must visit a ripper doc to repair your integrity.
+- Check the Armor Up mod page for other items you can use to repair your armor.

 **Q: Why can’t I quickhack enemies right away?**